Category Archives: Humphrey Bogart

 Grade: B

 In 1947, Humphrey Bogart and Lauren Bacall were big Hollywood stars.
-Dark Passage is the third of four films the real-life couple made together in the 1940s and must have catapulted audiences to theaters to see the power couple perform.
+Dark Passage is the third of four films a real-life couple made together in the 1940s.
+It must have catapulted audiences to theaters to see the power couple perform.

 Dark Passage is based on the 1946 novel of the same title by David Goodis.

 He finds a plastic surgeon to give him new features.
-After getting a ride out of town from a stranger, Vincent crosses paths with a young woman Irene Jansen, (Bacall) who lets him stay in her apartment while he heals and continues to try and clear his name.
+After getting a ride out of town from a stranger, Vincent meets a young woman, Irene Jansen (Bacall).
+She lets him stay in her apartment while he heals and continues to try to clear his name.

 The duo falls madly in love and attempts to figure out the puzzle and find the real killer.

-Delmer Daves, a director with whom I’m not familiar, also writes the screenplay.
-The first portion of the film uses superior camera angles and the use of the point of view (POV) filming from Vincent’s perspective.
+Delmer Daves is a director with whom I am unfamiliar.
+The film’s first portion uses superior camera angles and a point-of-view (POV) filming from Vincent’s perspective.

-The audience sees what Vincent sees.
-This was used to justify Vincent’s plastic surgery and the knowledge that viewers wouldn’t buy a different actor from Bogart.
-It makes sense and brings a creative technological perspective to the film quality.
+The audience sees what Vincent sees, which was used to justify Vincent’s plastic surgery and the knowledge that viewers wouldn’t buy a different actor from Bogart.
+This makes sense and adds a creative technological perspective to the film.

 Notwithstanding the ‘look,’ the main draw is Bogart and Bacall.
-Having not seen their other films the chemistry is apparent in Vincent and Irene.
+Although I have not seen their other films, their chemistry is apparent in Vincent and Irene.

-They are getting to know each other and so is the audience.
+They get to know each other, and so does the audience.

 My favorite film of his is Casablanca (1942).